fmb3codes/TabStates/README.md

 ## Features:

 - Save the group of tabs opened in the current window under a given "TabState name"
-- Load a saved group of tabs in the current window
+- Load a saved TabState in the current window
-- Load a saved group of tabs in a new window
+- Load a saved TabState in a new window
+- Open tabs individually that are contained within a saved TabState
-- Change the name of a saved group of tabs
+- Change the name of a saved TabState
-- Remove a previously saved group of tabs
+- Remove a previously saved TabState